adrianmg/reading/reading.md

 # Reading list

-Books that I have read or I'm planning to read starting in 2018.
+Books that I have read or I'm planning to read 🙏.

-## Read in 2019
+## Books in 2019
 *“The Making of a Manager”* ```Reading```

-## Read in 2018
+## Books in 2018

 *“Getting to Yes”* ```Reading```
 — ★★★★